 Tuesdays, 7:00-8:00 pm on Zoom.
 Get the link from the church office or the Constant Contact newsletter.

-Sunday, March 27 during the morning service at 10:00 am.
+Lenten Cantata Missa pro defunctis by Johann Caspar Kerll with soloists, choir, and period instruments.
+Sunday, March 26, during the morning service at 10:00 am.

-Palm Sunday, April 10 Morning service with the distribution of palms, 10:00 am.
+Palm Sunday, April 2 Morning service with the distribution of palms, 10:00 am.

-Good Friday, April 15
+Good Friday, April 7